 It’s a simple and useful way to collect feedback that shows you the ways you can improve your website.
 Your website is where you first interact with your users so they can tell you a lot about what you can improve, from getting easier pricing information to an easier navigation and UX.

-Sign up now to start collecting user feedback.
+Sign up now to start collecting customer feedback.

 Appzi is a simple website feedback widget that’s easy to use and helps you capture insightful customer feedback that improves your website for free.

 2. Use a Net Promoter Score Survey

 If you want to find out if visitors are happy with your product, the best two methods to use are the Net Promoter Score survey that will ask your website visitors to rate their experience on a scale from 1 to 10.

 The Net Promoter Score (NPS) is one of the most used ways to collect user feedback.
 Its biggest advantage is that it helps you grow your sales through word of mouth and repeat sales.